casper-network/docs-archive/theory/index.rst

 Research trace
 --------------

-The consensus solution used in CasperLabs blockchain is a latest achievement of a research path that can be traced back to the 1980’s.
+The consensus solution used in Casper blockchain is a latest achievement of a research path that can be traced back to the 1980’s.
 Important milestones on this path are:

 -  1980: The problem of byzantine consensus defined (Lamport, Shostak)